ShinyCode/dashboard/README.md

 <div id='id-generators'/>
 ### Generators
 Generators generate data for the sole cosmetic purpose of animating Readouts.
 Being undrawn, they work behind-the-scenes to make a dashboard seem "busier".
+All Generator constructors take an update interval as their first argument, which specifies how often the Generator should run.

 #### DatumGenerator
 Implements a simple physics engine to simulate a ship's position and motion.
 An ignition switch